Monday Musings: Jaguars should have signed Kaepernick; Patriots will be fine

 Rex Burkhead , who was signed as a free agent from the Bengals, has played both running back and slot receiver in his career and we saw what James White could do catching the football in the Super Bowl victory over the Atlanta Falcons .
 Keep an eye on D.J.
 Foster, the former Arizona State star who has played both receiver and running back in his career.

 Josh McDaniels is a brilliant offensive mind and he will scheme up ways to get guys open.
 Brady is arguably the best quarterback of all time, so he will be fine.
-He's thrown to worse groups in his career and won.
+He has thrown to worse groups in his career and won.
 Don't worry about the New England offense.

 Do Panthers have their bite back?